sumnerevans/sumnerevans.com/content/posts/travel/2024-scale/index.md

 ---

-I toughly enjoyed the conference, and it was a nice time to be able to interact with people who are interested in the same sorts of technology as myself.
+I thoroughly enjoyed the conference, and it was a nice time to be able to interact with people who are interested in the same sorts of technology as myself.
 It was fun travelling with Addison, and it was fun to run into Josh and catch up.
 It was nice to meet up with old friends like Ethan and Jon as well as make new